-Public disclosures

-27 Must employers publish information on pay or other details about employees or the general workforce?
+Public disclosures Must employers publish information on pay or other details about employees or the general workforce?

-There is no general requirement to publish information on pay or other details save when a position is being advertised in the requisite job portal for the purposes of hiring.
-However, the MOM conducts surveys such as the Labour Market Survey, the Labour Cost Survey and the Conditions of Employment Survey.
-Employers that are asked to participate have to provide their responses, as refusal to answer or knowingly providing false information are offences.
+There is no general requirement to publish information on pay or other details, save when a position is being advertised in the requisite job portal for the purposes of hiring.
+However, the Ministry of Manpower conducts surveys such as the Labour Market Survey, Labour Cost Survey and Conditions of Employment Survey.
+Employers that are asked to participate have to provide their responses as refusal to answer or knowingly providing false information is an offence.